tizian/Spinning-Top-Simulation/README.md

 ## Installation

-The recommended way to compile is using cmake.
+The recommended way to compile is using CMake.
 Clone the repository with all dependencies and use CMake to generate project files for your favourite IDE or build system.

 ```
 git clone https://github.com/tizian/Spinning-Top-Simulation.git --recursive